Clinical Dietitian II (1.0 FTE, Days)

 Must perform all duties and responsibilities in accordance with the Service Standards of the Hospital(s).

-Able to perform all functions of Clinical Dietitian level I and level II.
+Able to perform all functions of Clinical Dietitian Level I.

-Performs lead role in at least one performance improvement initiative or outcome-based research project annually and creates/revises at least one nutrition protocol/patient education tool annually.
+Performs key role in at least one performance improvement initiative or outcome-based research project annually or creates/revises two nutrition protocols/patient education tools annually.

 Any combination of education and experience that would likely provide the required knowledge, skills and abilities as well as possession of any required licenses or certifications is qualifying.

-Experience: Minimum of five years of directly related work experience, including two years pediatric specific.
+Experience: Minimum of two years of related work experience required.